 All steps, ideally, should be completed by late-October/early-November or shortly thereafter, allowing you to submit and complete the applications well before the Spring deadlines.
 While this will not guarantee your admission to a particular law school, nor early notification of your status, applying early will increase the likelihood of your admission in a rolling admissions process.

 To develop a reasonable list of law schools to which to apply, it is essential that you accumulate information on the type of school you believe would be a good fit and a realistic idea about where you are likely to be admitted.
 Relying on general notions of prestige or reputation is, unfortunately, not enough and can also sometimes lead you astray.
 If you select only the most highly ranked, most selective law schools for your list, not only may you not receive any offers of admissions, but they may actually turn out to be a poor fit to your personal needs and professional goals.
-As a general rule, we usually recommend developing a list of 10-12 potential law schools as a starting point.
+As a general rule, we usually recommend developing a list of at least 10-12 potential law schools as a starting point.

 Law School Admission Council (LSAC)